5 potty-training strategies that work

 Pros: Kids want things and they want to feel good about themselves.
-The promise of another gold star -- and mommy's adoration -- is a great motivator to get them on the bowl.
+The promise of another gold star — and mommy's adoration — is a great motivator to get them on the bowl.

-5. A Little of Everything
+5. A little of everything

-Put your kid in undies, set the timer, and get the stickers ready, it's a full toilet training weekend.
+Put your kid in undies, set the timer and get the stickers ready, it's a full toilet training weekend.
 Oh, and you might not want to go out in public or be too far from home for this 48-hour stretch.

 Pros: This combines all strategies — something has to work, right?

 - Take the fun out of diaper changes.
-Schein says to stop using the comfy changing table and relegate all diapering to the bathroom -- that's where you want them to associate anything having to do with going pee and poop.
-Plus they can help empty soiled diapers into the toilet and flush.
+Schein says to stop using the comfy changing table and relegate all diapering to the bathroom — that's where you want them to associate anything having to do with going pee and poop.
+Plus, they can help empty soiled diapers into the toilet and flush.

 - Watch your language.
 Avoid the phrase "Big boys (or girls) use the potty" because some children might shy away from doing things a "big kid" is supposed to do.
 Instead, say, "You are 3 years old and 3-year-olds use the potty."